 Is Tanzania a family-friendly destination?

 With an immense range of wildlife, beautiful beaches and much more there is something the whole family will love in Tanzania!
-Beaches, game reserves, and world class national parks and accommodation all await.
+Beaches, game reserves, and world-class national parks and accommodations all await.

 How welcoming is Tanzania to LGBTQ travellers?

 Homosexuality is illegal in Tanzania, including the Zanzibar Archipelago.
 As in much of Africa, public displays of affection, regardless of orientation, are frowned upon and homosexuality is a cultural taboo.
 LGBTQ travellers who choose to visit Tanzania should exercise discretion and be aware of local sensibilities while in the country.